University Communications and Marketing

 The Dual Enrollment program played an important role in improving spring 2018 semester enrollment.
 The number of high school students taking college-level credit classes through the High School Connections and University Connections programs grew 48% for spring 2018 semester.
 There are 611 high school students enrolled for spring 2018 semester, compared to 413 for spring 2017 semester.
 Looking at two-year enrollment (spring over spring), the program has grown 122%.
 A state-wide program, Dual Enrollment, is experiencing growth on many campuses in the Montana University System.

 Dr. Robert H. Hoar, Provost and Vice Chancellor for Academic Affairs, commented, “MSU Billings’ decision to offer free tuition for High School Connections has been embraced by our community.
 We’re excited that more high school students are taking college-level courses through the University.
 Earning credits while still in high school gives them a great start on a future degree.
 We hope that their experience is a positive one so they consider furthering their education with us.”

 Interim Chancellor Dr. Ron Larsen added, “Our student retention initiatives are also starting to make a difference.
 Some students entering college do not place into college-level math and writing courses.
 In the past, they were required to take developmental courses that did not count toward college credit.
 Our new program enrolls those students directly in college-level courses while providing additional academic support to help them succeed.
 This approach helps accelerate students toward degree completion while reducing their costs.”

-For more information or questions, please contact Shannon Wilcox, Director of University Relations and Communications, at 657-2243 or email@example.com.
+For more information or questions, please contact Shannon Wilcox, Director of University Communications and Marketing, at 657-2243 or email@example.com.